-Dr. Erik Jon Byker is an assistant professor in the Department of Reading and Elementary Education at the University of North Carolina at Charlotte.
+Dr. Erik Jon Byker is an associate professor in the Department of Reading and Elementary Education at the University of North Carolina at Charlotte.
 Erik has a Ph.D.
 Degree in Curriculum, Teaching, and Educational Policy from Michigan State University and holds a M.Ed.
 Degree in Curriculum and Instruction from the University of Virginia.
 His fields of specialization include curriculum foundations, educational technology integration, global citizenship education, and social studies.
 Erik’s research agenda is comparative and international in scope as he has conducted ethnographic field studies in Cuba, England, Germany, India, South Africa, South Korea, and across the United States on how social actors in elementary school students use and construct meaning for computer technology.
 Over the 2010-2011 academic year, he lived in Bangalore, India, and collected dissertation data on how an economic cross-section of Bangalore's elementary school teachers and students were using computer technology in their schools.
 Since then, Erik has returned to India to investigate the impact of volunteering for Annual Status of Education Report (ASER) on Indian young adults perceptions of citizenship, schooling, and a future role in education in India.
 Erik teaches courses in culturally responsive pedagogy, instructional design, and social studies methods

 Critical Cosmopolitan Theory